vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 As mentioned earlier, USDD is supported on Tron, Ethereum, BSC, Avalanche, and Arbitrum.
 For cross-chain transactions, USDD utilizes the BitTorrent network.
 BitTorrent (BTTC) is a cross-chain [bridge](https://app.bt.io/bridge) protocol, which was bought by Justin Sun in 2018.
 It relies on a PoS (Proof of Stake) consensus mechanism and multi-node validation.
 Currently, the BTTC network is secured by 12 [validators](https://app.bt.io/staking).
 Among them are Binance and Huobi (another investment of Justin Sun).

-Comparing the amount of USDD on Ethereum and BNB with the amount in the BTTC bridge, the numbers curiously don't add up, raising questions that USDD is not fully backed.
+The amount of USDD on Ethereum and BSC do not equal the amount in the BTTC bridge.
 For instance, the BTTC bridge for Ethereum contains [$116M USDD](https://scan.bt.io/#/contract/0xb602f26bf29b83e4e1595244000e0111a9d39f62), although according to Etherscan there is over [$124M USDD](https://etherscan.io/token/0x0C10bF8FcB7Bf5412187A595ab97a3609160b5c6) on Ethereum (a difference of ~7M USDD).
 The same is true for the Binance Smart Chain.
-While the BNB contract on the BTTC bridge contains: [$89M USDD](https://bttcscan.com/address/0x74e7cef747db9c8752874321ba8b26119ef70c9e), there is actually over  [$110M USDD](https://bscscan.com/token/0xd17479997F34dd9156Deef8F95A52D81D265be9c) on BNB (an even higher difference of over $21M).
-It’s not fully clear where the remaining amounts are coming from, but speculation is that they were transferred from a CEX.
+While the BSC contract on the BTTC bridge contains: [$89M USDD](https://bttcscan.com/address/0x74e7cef747db9c8752874321ba8b26119ef70c9e), there is actually over [$110M USDD](https://bscscan.com/token/0xd17479997F34dd9156Deef8F95A52D81D265be9c) on BSC (an even higher difference of over $21M).
+It’s not fully clear where the remaining amounts are coming from, but it's possible that they were transferred from a CEX.

 ## Peg Stability Mechanism

-The initial plan for maintaining the peg was very [similar](https://www.coindesk.com/markets/2022/05/04/revolution-promised-by-trons-justin-sun-looks-like-clone-of-terras-algorithmic-stablecoin/) to Terra’s UST.
-Mainly the following two stability mechanisms were planned:
+The initial plan for maintaining the peg was [based on](https://www.coindesk.com/markets/2022/05/04/revolution-promised-by-trons-justin-sun-looks-like-clone-of-terras-algorithmic-stablecoin/) Terra’s UST, with the following two stability mechanisms:

 * **Short-term Arbitrage** - USDD was to maintain its price around a dollar, using the basic algorithm of 1 USDD = 1 dollar worth of TRX.
 In this scenario, TRX had a similar role to LUNA and would have been burned/minted when swapping USDD.
-* **Building up Reserves** - A $10B reserve should help to defend the peg.
-It was predicted that the TDR would [raise $10B](https://trondao.medium.com/an-open-letter-to-our-community-on-establishing-the-tron-dao-reserve-3eda495f07c2) worth of highly liquid assets within six to twelve months, starting from May 2022 (USDD release date).
-While Terra [stated](https://twitter.com/stablekwon/status/1483973126161842176) the same intentions, the $10B reserve did not become a reality.
+* **Building up Reserves** - A $10B reserve would be built to defend the peg.
+It was predicted that the TDR would [raise $10B](https://trondao.medium.com/an-open-letter-to-our-community-on-establishing-the-tron-dao-reserve-3eda495f07c2) worth of highly liquid assets within six to twelve months, beginning in May 2022 (USDD release date).

 However, as mentioned earlier, the USDD algo-stable model never came to fruition.
+It instead pivoted to an over-collateralized model and introduced additional stability mechanisms.

+### The PSM

-A few weeks after the UST crash, the TDR [launched](https://twitter.com/usddio/status/1554823567904149505?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1554823567904149505%7Ctwgr%5E1b5ae4f96116046b953f2beb17f50a00fd9c1fa6%7Ctwcon%5Es1_&ref_url=https%3A%2F%2Ftronspark.com%2Ftrondao-psm%2F) the Peg Stability Module (PSM).
-A tool that enables users to swap between USDD and USDT, without slippage and fees.
-The PSM was supposed to serve as an additional stability mechanism, based on arbitrage activities.
+A few weeks after UST collapsed, the TDR [launched](https://twitter.com/usddio/status/1554823567904149505?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1554823567904149505%7Ctwgr%5E1b5ae4f96116046b953f2beb17f50a00fd9c1fa6%7Ctwcon%5Es1_&ref_url=https%3A%2F%2Ftronspark.com%2Ftrondao-psm%2F) the Peg Stability Module (PSM): a tool that enables users to swap between USDD and USDT, without slippage and fees.

+The PSM is intended to serve as an additional stability mechanism that protects against an upside depeg (i.e USDD > 1 US-Dollar).
 However, the PSM module is not currently active, as USDD has been suffering from a downside depeg for quite some time.
-The PSM can only protect USDD in case of an upside depeg (i.e USDD > 1 US-Dollar).
-In the current scenario, filling the PSM with “counter-swap” stablecoins would produce constant losses for the protocol.

 ![coingecko-usdd-offpeg](https://user-images.githubusercontent.com/89845409/220380464-55134e01-d76d-4550-8785-b46a96957c53.png)

 (source: [Coingecko](https://www.coingecko.com/en/coins/usdd))

+### Monetary Policy Instruments (MPI)

 In addition to the PSM, the TDR put in place several [monetary policy instruments](https://docs.usdd.io/faq/what-monetary-policies-will-the-tdr-adopt-to-maintain-the-value-of-usdd) (MPI) to maintain USDD’s price stability.
 Below are the four main policy instruments applied by the TDR.

-* **MPI 1: Setting the Interest Rate -** Setting interest rates is a mechanism often used to regulate the supply and demand of currencies and loans.
-The TDR claims to be working with its partner protocols, to set USDD’s benchmark interest rates.
+* **MPI 1: Setting the Interest Rate -** The TDR claims to be working with its partner protocols to set USDD’s benchmark interest rates.
 The initial interest rate was targeted to be 30%.
-Today, the rate is very different, depending on the protocol.
-On certain platforms, it can be higher than 30%.
-In certain instances, the rate is subsidized by the TDR, to attract new users and drive up its adoption.
+Today, the rates are variable and set by third-party protocols (e.g. SunSwap, JustLend), and it is unclear what role the TDR plays in setting interest rates.

 * **MPI 2: Open Market Operations -** Through Open Market Operations, the TDR performs expansion and contraction of USDD's “monetary base”.
-The intention is to stabilize its value (supply and demand balance).
-To keep the USDD pegged to $1, the TDR claims to buy or sell USDD and reserve assets (TRX, BTC, USDT, and USDC).
+The intention is to stabilize supply and demand balance.
+To keep USDD pegged to $1, the TDR claims to buy or sell USDD and reserve assets (TRX, BTC, USDT, and USDC).
 However, there is little on-chain proof of such transaction.
-Hence, it is assumed that these operations take place via CEXs.
+It is possible that such operations take place via CEXs.

-* **MPI 3: Window Guidance -** The TDR has partnered with DeFi protocols (e.g. JustLend) and centralized exchanges (e.g. Poloniex, Huobi) to be able to more effectively control USDD.
-The mentioned partners have the ability to limit or even temporarily pause the lending of USDD and TRX, in order to protect the "USDD monetary system” from short-sellers.
+* **MPI 3: Window Guidance -** The TDR has partnered with DeFi protocols (e.g. JustLend) and centralized exchanges (e.g. Poloniex, Huobi) to more effectively control USDD.
+The mentioned partners have the ability to limit or pause USDD and TRX lending to protect the "USDD monetary system” from short-sellers.

-* **MPI 4: Mint-and-Burn -** as mentione earlier, the TDR has a mint-and-burn mechanism in place.
-Depending on the situation, the TDR also uses additional methods such as enabling or disabling the minting process, adjusting the mint-burn ratio, and imposing upper limits on daily minting and burning activities.
-However, this method has not been used since its inception.
+* **MPI 4: Mint-and-Burn -** As mentioned earlier, the TDR has a mint-and-burn mechanism in place.
+The TDR can also use additional methods such as enabling or disabling the minting process, adjusting the mint-burn ratio, and imposing upper limits on daily minting and burning activities.
+However, these methods have not been used since its inception.

-In conclusion, the TDR proclaims a set of tools called monetary policy instruments, that are supposed to keep USDD’s peg.
-However, as seen in the image above, this is not working perfectly.
+Although the TDR outlines a toolkit of monetary policy instruments that are employed to keep USDD’s peg, there is cause for skepticism.
+There is little evidence of these MPI's useage to stabilize the peg.
 USDD has been off-peg since June 2022 and has been struggling to get back to the one Dollar mark ever since.

 ## Risk of Providing Liquidity on Sunswap